sadranamavar/do-or-die/README.md

-# dod
+# Do or Die
-simple to-do list project just use static
+simple to-do list project uses static